The Wooden Bench

 It wasn’t just the bench.
 She had drawn what showed up in my regression session.
 The bench was there along with a message that stopped me in my tracks.

-I immediately asked her where she got the idea, and she said, “It just came to me and I drew it.”
+I immediately asked her where she got the idea, and she looked at me and said, “It just came to me and I drew it.”

 Encouragement does not always arrive in obvious ways.
 Sometimes it shows up quietly…a conversation, a song, a note, a reminder, or even your child’s drawing.
 Whether you follow a faith, are questioning it, or do not believe, I hope my story reminds you that when you cannot see it yet, something may still be unfolding.